joanbruna/ir17/README.md

 We will use [Piazza](https://piazza.com/class/j7ccyig9hwz1ze) to answer questions and post announcements about the course.
 Students' use of Piazza, particularly for adequately answering other students' questions, will contribute toward their participation grade.

 ### Online recordings
-Most of the lectures and labs' videos will be posted to NYU Classes.
+Most of the lectures videos will be posted to NYU Classes.
 Note, however, that class attendance is required.

 ## Schedule
 | Week        | Lecture Date           | Topic       |  Reference                    |  Deliverables  |